Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 - Developed an end-to-end **Bad Debt Prediction system** for BNPL lending to identify high-risk borrowers
 - Achieved **60% recall**, enabling early detection of defaulters before credit approval
-- Reduced estimated bad-debt exposure by ~60%, improving portfolio risk control
+- Estimated a ~60% reduction in bad-debt exposure through model-driven decision simulation, improving portfolio risk control.
 - Enabled risk-based lending decisions by identifying high-risk applicants for rejection or stricter terms,fast-tracking low-risk customers
 - Applied WoE-IV feature engineering and SMOTE-Tomek resampling to improve interpretability and detection of high-risk customers
 - Selected **Random Forest** for its robustness and optimal balance between recall, precision, and generalisation